randr000/tax_llm_node_app/README.md

 ```
 Download the official MySQL Docker image.
 Instructions are located [here](https://hub.docker.com/_/mysql).

-Here is a sample configuration for a Docker compose YAML file:
+Here is a sample configuration for a Docker compose YAML file in order to run the MySQL Docker container:
 ```yml
   mysql-rating-db:
     image: mysql:latest